omeka/omeka-s-enduser/docs/modules/activitylog.md

 ## View events

 Activity Log will record events when it is active.
 The table will reflect all changes made in the installation, by all users.
-The table is displayed in reverse-chronological order (newest events at the top), and cannot be sorted any other way.
+The table is displayed in reverse-chronological order (newest events at the top).
 It only lists events that modify (create, update, and delete).
 It does not include read-only events (such as searching).

 The table includes the following columns:

-- **ID**: The identifier of the event
+- **ID**: The internal identifier of the event
 - **Date**: The date/time of the event, using the installation's time zone
 - **User**: The user who triggered the event, and the user's role.
 Where no user is logged in (such as contributions made using the [Collecting](collecting.md) module's public forms) this space will be blank.
 - **IP**: The IP address of the user, at the time of the event
-- **Event**: The type of event that was triggered by the user
+- **Event name**: The type of event that was triggered by the user
 - **Resource**: The ID of the resource that was modified by the user.
 If multiple resources, as in a bulk action, the IDs of all affected resources will be listed in the data.
 - **Messages**: Any messages that describe the event, in list form.